bettermarks/renovate-config/README.md

 ##### Rules for [reducing noise](https://docs.renovatebot.com/noise-reduction/):

-Only automatically create one PR at a time and only create/update PRs in the morning and evening, which is related to the start and end of working days.
+Only automatically create one PR per hour and only during office hours (8-20 Berlin time), to make sure all checks should be able to pass.
-Create the PR right away when checks done by renovate (like [`npm:unpublishSafe`](https://docs.renovatebot.com/presets-npm/#npmunpublishsafe)) pass and only up to six times per hour (every 10 min).
+Create the PR right away instead of only creating branches.
 Create up to 3 security updates in parallel during working hours.
 All major version bumps need to be triggered manually from the dependency dashboard.